Romanche Trench: Biological role

 The hydrothermal vents of the MAR support many life forms.
-The Romanche and Chain Fracture Zones creates a huge gap in the MAR and can act as a "Subsea Berlin Wall" segregating the North Atlantic communities from those in other oceans.
+The Romanche and Chain Fracture Zones create a huge gap in the MAR and can act as a "Subsea Berlin Wall" segregating the North Atlantic communities from those in other oceans.
 Swarms of hydrothermal shrimps reminiscent of those found from northern MAR vent-sites have been found on the northern part of the southern MAR.
 Bivalve communities have been reported around vents further south.
-These species await a formal description and it is not known whether or not they represent communities distinct from those on the northern MAR.
+These species await a formal description, and it is not known whether they represent communities distinct from those on the northern MAR.
 The flow of NADW through the Romanche and Chain Fracture Zones may serve as a conduit for larval transport from the western North Atlantic to the eastern South Atlantic.
 For example, the caridean shrimp Alvinocaris muricola inhabits cold seeps in both the Gulf of Mexico and the Gulf of Guinea, which clearly suggests a gene flow across the Atlantic, but the amount of data is very limited and dispersal pathways are not fully understood.